Ireland Spouse Visa: Bringing your non-EEA spouse or civil partner to Ireland

 What is the application process for an Irish Spouse Visa?

-All necessary supporting documents to support your visa application will need to be sent to INIS within 30 days of the D visa application submission date.
+After completing the online application, all supporting documents must be sent — usually to the nearest Irish Embassy or Consulate — within 30 days of completing the online application form.
 If the visa is approved, the spouse or civil partner will be allowed to enter Ireland and apply for permission to remain by completing the application forms found on the INIS website.

 How much does it cost to get a Join Family Member (D) Visa?